ParadoxSpiral/axon/README.md

 # Usage
 Note: Currently termion (the underlying TUI library) does not respect terminfo and uses ANSI color codes ([#106](https://github.com/ticki/termion/issues/106)).

+## Compilation dependencies
+Rust minimum version of 1.31, pkg-config, a cc, openssl/security-framework/schannel.

+## Configuration
+The config file is searched for at `$XDG_CONFIG_HOME/axon/conf.toml` and `~/.config/axon/conf.toml`.
+For options, see `example_conf.toml`.

 ## Keybindings
 - `e` display errors of the currently selected torrent
 - `hjkl` movement, `HJKL` switch focus